-For me, making art is like writing a story; it makes order out of chaos.
+For me, making art is like writing a story because it makes order out of chaos.
 It also underscores the importance that recording impressions and events have to our collective experience.
 We operate within stories in order to understand our world and our place in it.
-Creative expression allows me to articulate what I experience as well as provide opportunities to unite with others.
-While what viewers take away from “reading” my work will be personal and pertinent to them, it is our shared experience that has the most value.
-Art has such capacity to move people.
-I am never more thrilled (and humbled) than when the nervous energy I feel during the process of creating is replaced by the awe that I have somehow tapped into the notion of the sacred.
+Creative expression allows me to articulate what I experience, as well as provide opportunities to unite with others.

 Despite many side trips over the years into oils, pastels, egg tempera, and textiles, I always return to acrylic paints.
-I often use a monochromatic palette.
 I love iridescent and metallic paints for expressing the ephemeral quality of an experience; even the slightest shift in point of view changes the image’s appearance.
-The play between light and colour in these paints is like multi-faceted layers to truth and how opinion can change with the disclosure of new information.
-I never tire of being able to represent more than one point of view!
+The play between light and colour in these paints is like multi-faceted or layered pathways to truth and how opinion can change with the disclosure of new information.

 Just like a story.